Consider me retired: M S Dhoni calls it quits from international cricket | Sports-Games

 The most significant of those titles came last season when the side made its return to the event after a two-year suspension for its official Gurunath Meiyappan's role in the 2013 spot-fixing scandal.
 CSK CEO Kasi Vishwanathan recently stated that the big-hitting batsman will continue to play for the franchise at least till 2022.

-Dhoni spent the past year training with his unit in the Territorial Army, where he is an honorary lieutenant colonel, trying his hand at organic farming at his home in Ranchi, and occasionally hitting the nets to send the media and fans into a tizzy..
+Dhoni spent the past year training with his unit in the Territorial Army, where he is an honorary lieutenant colonel, trying his hand at organic farming at his home in Ranchi, and occasionally hitting the nets to send the media and fans into a tizzy.
+His larger than life persona was also brought alive on the celluloid by the late Sushant Singh Rajput-starrer M S Dhoni: The Untold Story.
+The blockbuster film was a rare insight into one of the greatest cricketing minds of all time.

+Rajput was found dead at his Mumbai residence in June and his family is currently demanding a CBI inquiry into the tragedy..

+Don't use Sushant Singh Rajput's case to create friction between Maharashtra, Bihar: Uddhav Thackeray